Small activities daily are what create big income yearly.

 You lean into developing those core experiences for your sellers.

-When you innovate around your customer experience, you'll attract the right seller leads and create an army of brand evangelists that will fuel your growth.
+When you innovate around your customer experience, you'll attract the right real estate seller leads and create an army of brand evangelists that will fuel your growth.

 Now that you've got your plan on how to generate seller leads, you need to know the most effective strategies for converting them.